How visibility enables recovery, not just reporting

 What recovery actually requires

 Most "visibility for recovery" conversations end up being about labor.
-The model that comes up most often involves bigger ops teams, more analysts, and around-the-clock coverage across multiple time zones.
+The model that comes up most often involves bigger operations teams, more analysts, around-the-clock coverage across multiple time zones – a human control tower.
 The biggest operators run something like that and do it well.
-Many organizations can't afford to.
+Most organizations can't afford to.

-What can the monitoring system actually do without a person staring at it?
-A platform that surfaces every reading still places the cognitive load entirely on the human team.
+That said, it’s better to start by asking what can the monitoring system actually do without a person staring at it 24/7.
+A platform that surfaces every reading equally puts the cognitive load entirely on the human team.
 The more useful design recognizes when a temperature trend is heading into intervention territory, escalates with context, and hands the responder enough information to act fast.

 A recovery capability that needs fifty people watching screens across a fleet is something only the largest operators can sustain.
 The same outcome run with five people and smarter monitoring is a model more ops teams can actually deploy.